 Set in the rolling hills on the outskirts of the village Priddy, the highest in the Mendips Hills, Cheddar Club Site is an ideal base to explore the area or to enjoy walking, cycling, caving or rock climbing activities.
 Located within the Mendip Are of Outstanding Natural Beauty, the site has beautiful views.
-It has a 4 Star Visit England Award (2013) and currently holds an AA 4 Pennant so there's no wonder it’s popular with members and non-members alike.

 The site has 90 pitches, spread over 3 fields, including grass pitches and hardstandings with electric hook-ups.
 Jumbo pitches for larger tents and grass pitches without electric are also available.
 The well equipped facilities, including family shower room, laundry and dishwashing area, are kept spotlessly clean.
 Wifi is available across the site.